 Knowing what Volunteering, Networking and the Stampede really mean in Calgary is invaluable to any newcomer to our city, whether you are from New Brunswick or Peru.
 Our 101 Learning Series helps break down these concepts into their essential elements.

 Internationally Trained Lawyers Strategy

-We have nurtured beneficial relationships with all major actors in the Calgary legal community including lawyers, law firms, the Law Society of Alberta, Calgary Legal Guidance, University of Calgary Law School, Global Lawyers of Canada and agencies that provide legal and related services in the criminal justice system, environmental concerns or human rights matters.
+Over the past 6 years, CRIEC has nurtured beneficial relationships with many of the significant stakeholders in the Calgary legal community including lawyers, law firms, governance experts, Indigenous governance experts, the Law Society of Alberta, Calgary Legal Guidance, Pro Bono Law Alberta, Alberta Civil Liberties Research Centre, University of Calgary Faculty of Law, University of Alberta Faculty of Law, Global Lawyers of Canada and other organizations that provide legal and related services in the criminal justice system, environmental concerns or human rights matters.

 Customized Employer Workshops